 3-5 cloves garlic–depending how garlicky you like it, crushed (I usually crush with the help of a little salt and extra virgin olive oil)

 1-2 tsp white wine vinegar

 salt and a little pepper

 drizzle of extra virgin olive oil

+Pour any excess water off the top of the yogurt.
+If you are not using Greek yogurt, or if you are using a fat free and not-as-thick yogurt, you will need to strain it.
 Strain yogurt using a cheesecloth over a bowl (if you don’t have that, a strainer lined with a coffee filter will work) for several hours or overnight to get out as much moisture as possible.
-If you’re using Greek yogurt, you should be okay just pouring excess liquid off the top and not straining (straining certainly never hurts, though).

 Peel and seed the cucumber.
 Shred or grate the cucumbers and then squeeze the life out of them to get rid of as much excess moisture as possible.
 I use a kitchen towel to do this, and you will get a lot of liquid so don’t skip this step!
 Yes, there is a lot of straining and squeezing–and it’s all important!
 You don’t want a runny tzatziki

 Mix together the strained yogurt, shredded cucumbers, garlic, vinegar and lemon juice.
 Salt to taste.
 It’s best to refrigerate for at least 30 minutes before serving, so flavors can meld.

 Drizzle a little olive oil over the top.